oliveira-andre-unilu/Extractional_Documentation/docs/System Overview/Validations.md

 the main Validation page by clicking on the \"back\" page on the bottom left corner of the page.

-## Secondary functionalities and useful tips
+## Secondary Functionalities and useful Tips

 In this section, we will show all the secondary functionalities; these however are as important as the main ones since these ones will